1. About DataRelation

-The Same way, other two DataTables Sales and Authors are created and those take part in the DataSet reference dsDataRelEx.
+In the same way, the other two DataTables Sales and Authors are created, and those take part in the DataSet reference dsDataRelEx.
 The code is given below:

-At this stage, we have our DataTables ready and DataSet contains these three DataTables.
+At this stage, we have our DataTables ready, and DataSet contains these three DataTables.
 Also, note that we have not introduced any relationship between them.
-These tables not yet linked to our DataGridView as well.
+These tables are not yet linked to our DataGridView as well.

 5.2 Set Relationship Between DataTables